erez-o/docsforge/docs/autodocSettings-full-list.md

 Auto Documentation Configuration Settings
 =========================================

+baseUrl
+:   The base Url path of every API page in this section.Especially needed if there are multiple public API sections.
+Each section should have a different baseUrl to avoid url collision between apis.
+    The default value is: "api"

 language
 :   The programming language for the auto-documentation.
     Available values are: c, cpp, csharp, java, python